NomicFoundation/hardhat/docs/src/content/hardhat-chai-matchers/docs/reference.md

   .withArgs(anyValue, 9999);
 ```

-Predicates are just function that return true if the value is correct, and return false if it isn't, so you can create your own predicates:
+Predicates are just functions that return true if the value is correct, and return false if it isn't, so you can create your own predicates:

 ```ts
 function isEven(x: BigNumber): boolean {